oneconvergence/dkubeio-examples/README.md

 - Modify conda.yaml to have correct version of protobuf.

 ## Training
-1. Install Conda v4.9 or latest
+1. Install Conda v4.9 or latest.
 2. Clone this repo and update the conda.yaml file
 3. conda env create -f conda.yaml
 4. conda activate multiplan-sklearn-demo